I'm Sprung: Remix

 The official remix of this song was featured on the album as "I'm Sprung Pt.
 2", which features Youngbloodz & Trick Daddy.
 The I'm Sprung remix is with Stat Quo.
 The U.K. remix features Dizzee Rascal.
 There is a Swishahouse Chopped & Screwed remix of the song.
 The most successful version of the song was co-produced by Jason, Armand and Brittany.

 A remixed version titled "Jerry Sprunger" was released on 8 November 2019 by Tory Lanez and featured T-Pain.

 Music video

+The music video was filmed in the summer of 2005 in Atlanta, GA.
+The producers worked to make it look like it could be Tallahassee, FL.
 Video appearances were made by Midget Mac (who was a contestant on I Love New York 2), Akon, Bone Crusher, Rasheeda, Sleepy Brown and Cyco Black of Crime Mob.
 At the end of the video for "I'm Sprung", music from "I'm 'n Luv (wit a Stripper)" plays.